The 10 Best Kettlebell Back Exercises (plus kettlebell back workout)

 Are There Any Kettlebell Lat Exercises?

 Yes, a lot of them, each horizontal pull exercise in this article will use your lat muscles.
-Adding these movements into your workouts will be great way to grow your lats and all upper back muscles.
+Adding these movements into your workouts will be a great way to grow your lats and all upper back muscles.
 The kettlebell renegade row is a great example, but this is an advanced kettlebell back exercise.
+For non kettlebell exercises to train the vertical pull movement, check out our extensive list of vertical pull exercises.

 References